Matrix for Media

 • To undo chart filters, click Clear Selection.
 The Clear Selection icon will be present when you hover on the top right corner of the chart.

-• Click on the Options menu just above the pivot table to select an export option.
-Click Options, Download, and from CSV and Image.
+• Click on the Options menu just above the pivot table, then select Download from CSV and Image.
 All exports will be available as browser downloads on your Downloads folder.

-• Image – export the visualization as an image.
+• Download CSV – export the visualization as a raw file.

-• CSV – export the visualization as a raw file.
+• Download Image – export the visualization as an image.

-The pivot table provides you a detailed view of where sales or revenue has been booked in outlets and markets.
+The pivot table provides you a detailed view of pipeline, booked, and budget by Outlets, Markets, Offices or Salespeople.

 • Sort columns by clicking on column headers.